devhausleipzigacademy/ccl-lessons/intro/computer-slides.md

 ---

-## What is a 2.2 GHz Dual Core Processor?
+# Motherboard

 ---

-## What are 4 GB of RAM?
+# I/O

 ---

-# What is the difference between RAM and a Hard drive?
+# Hard Drive

 ---

+# Network Controllers

+---

+# Peripherals

+---

+# Computer Assembly

+---

+- What is a 2.2 GHz Dual Core Processor?
+- How much GB's of RAM does your computer have?
+- What are the differences between RAM and Hard Drives?
+- What is a **hardware driver**?
+- Which other computer components can you name?
+- What are the different methods that bytes can be send over a network?
+- Try to name as many different devices that are computers as possible.